Lower energy costs, conserve water, and fund green retrofit projects.

 ENERGY STAR Cash Flow Opportunity Calculator to help make decisions about the most effective timing of energy-efficient product purchases

 Ask Rudy Mahalik, Jr. at PDM Plumbing, Heating & Cooling Since 1885 for a free consultation.
-We understand schools and can help you with quality maintenance program to help you save and remain comfortable.
-Contact PDM online. or call 815-207-4111.
+We understand schools and can help you with quality maintenance program.
+Contact PDM Plumbing, Heating, Cooling online. or call 815-207-4111.